Codes and Identifiers

 ISWC - International Standard Work Code

-- Used to identify musical works / compositions.
+- Used to identify musical works and compositions.

 - "T" is the type code, literal "T".